Last Minute Christmas Budget 🎄(+ free printable!)

 4. GIVE OF YOURSELF

-Finally, if you simply cannot afford to give gifts this year, there are so many other ways to give back this Christmas season.
+Finally, if you cannot afford to give gifts this year, there are so many other ways to give back this Christmas season.
 Your community is full of opportunities to spread Christmas cheer instead of money you don't have.
-Giving of yourself puts your own financial problems in perspective and helps you see that it isn't all about the dough.
+Giving of yourself puts your financial problems in perspective and helps you see that it isn't all about the dough.